You Ask, We Answer...

 + What do I need to do upon receipt of a Notice of Filing of Complaint of Discrimination?

-Along with the Notice, there are four forms, Forms A through D. If the respondent determines that it would like to participate in mediation through the FCHR, all four forms should be signed, dated, and returned within 25 days of the date of the Notice.
-If the respondent does not wish to participate in FCHR’s mediation process, the information requested on Form C should be provided (commonly referred to a position statement), along with a signed and dated copy of Form D within 25 days of the date of the Notice.
+If Respondent determines that it would like to participate in mediation through the Florida Commission on Human Relations (FCHR), please sign, date, and return the Agreement to Mediate and Confidentiality Agreement within 25 days of the date of the Notice.
+If Respondent does not wish to participate in FCHR’s mediation process, please provide the Respondent’s position statement and Affidavit to Authenticate Documents within 25 days of the date of the notice.
+For additional guidance refer to the REQUEST FOR RESPONSE AND SUPPORTING DOCUMENTARY EVIDENCE included in the notice.
 The investigator assigned to the case will request any additional information that may be needed.

 + What makes a position statement effective?